One Night at McCool's: Production

-Reception
+Release

 Box office

 The film disappointed monetarily, grossing $13.5 million out of its $18 million budget in theatrical release.

 Critical reception

 The film garnered mixed to poor reviews.

-Roger Ebert saying in a 2½ star review that the film "is so busy with its crosscut structure and its interlocking stories that it never really gives us anyone to identify with" but that "it has a lot of fun being a near miss."
+Roger Ebert gave the film two and a half out of four stars, stating in his review that the film "is so busy with its crosscut structure and its interlocking stories that it never really gives us anyone to identify with" but that "it has a lot of fun being a near miss."